serverless/components/README.md

 $ serverless deploy
 ```

-Run the `serverless dev` command to auto-deplyo on save, and get access to streaming logs and errors (if supported by the Component)
+Run the `serverless dev` command to auto-deploy on save, and have logs and errors stream in real-time to your console (if supported by the Component)...

 ```bash
 $ serverless dev